CruisesBest Time to Travel

 The water was pewter.
 Then bronze.
 Then gold.

 I set an alarm for six but my body woke at five-forty.
 Something about the light — it comes in sideways here, through the sliding glass door, and it has a weight to it, a warmth, even before the sun clears the tree line.
-The mist was sitting on the river like a held breath.
-Through it, shapes — a fishing boat, a wooden dock, the silhouette of a woman carrying something on her head.
+The mist was sitting on the Cổ Chiên River branch like a held breath.
+Through it, shapes — a fishing boat, a wooden dock, the silhouette of a woman carrying fresh herbs.

-The phin filter was already on the balcony table.
-Someone had placed it there without knocking — coffee, condensed milk, a small pot of hot water, a plate with four slices of dragon fruit arranged like a fan.
-The coffee dripped.
+The traditional phin filter was already on the balcony table.
+Someone had placed it there without knocking — thick robusta grounds, sweetened condensed milk, a small pot of boiling water.
+The coffee dripped with agonizing slowness, taking nearly seven minutes to filter.
 I counted the drops.
 Not because I was bored, but because for the first time in months I had nothing competing for my attention.
-Drip.
-Drip.
-Drip.
-Each one catching the early light like a tiny amber bead.
+Each drop caught the early gold light.

 Somewhere far away, a rooster.
 Closer, the sound of an oar.
 A man in a conical hat passed the ship in a boat so low it barely displaced water.
 He was smoking.
 The smoke trailed behind him, mixing with the mist, and for a moment the whole scene looked like a painting that someone was still finishing.